-- GEOS-Chem was first described in Bey et al. [[Bey et al., 2001]]. - HEMCO is described in Keller et al. [[Keller et al., 2014]] and Lin et al. [[Lin et al., 2021]].
+- GEOS-Chem was first described in Bey et al. [2001]. - HEMCO is described in Keller et al. [2014] and Lin et al. [2021].

 Other references for GEOS-Chem are available on the GEOS-Chem website.
 A list of references for current HEMCO emission inventories is available in Table 1 of Lin et al., 2021.
 References for emissions inventories cited in HEMCO examples are included below.